 As I get packets of stamps ready, I will post notices on the various stamp collecting groups at Yahoo!

-Instructions for obtaining a packet of free USA stamps (set #11):
+Instructions for obtaining a packet of the free Worldwide stamps (set #13):

-The key thing to remember is that these stamps are free to anyone, and people at our local stamp club and beginning-collector tables at the local shows (Dallas / Ft.
-Worth area) will receive these free of charge as well; everyone else not local to me will have to re-imburse me for the postage to mail these (sorry, but I'm not going to pay postage for everyone on the planet... my budget doesn't allow for it).
+The key thing to remember is that these stamps are free to anyone, but anyone that is not local to me will have to reimburse me for the postage to mail these (sorry, but I'm not going to pay postage for everyone on the planet... my budget doesn't allow for it).

 --> The information below may seem lengthy, but everything you need to know is there, so there's no need to e-mail me with questions!